macxcool/CovenantOPC_Operations/CovenantOPC_ServiceProcedures.md

 2. Disconnect the Covenant user from the Discord channel by clicking the 'disconnect' button near the bottom-left of the Discord window.

    ![](images/disconnect_voice.png)

+3. ...

+### if this is the last service of the day

+1. Turn off the Discord computer using the menu

+2. Turn off the OpenLP computer using the menu

+3. ...